SPOCKnots/pyknotid/doc/sources/overview.rst

 Example::

-  from pyknot2.representations import GaussCode, Representation
+  from pyknotid.representations import GaussCode, Representation

   gc = GaussCode('1+a,2-a,3+a,1-a,2+a,3-a')
   gc.simplify() # does nothing here, as no Reidemeister moves can be